-- the value captured by MEV, which boosts staking rewards and therefore APY.
+- the value captured by MEV, which boosts staking rewards and therefore the APR.

-The APY will gradually reduce as more ETH is staked and more validators activate.
-The APY you receive may also be lower depending on the staking option you choose—as exchanges will often take a higher fee, resulting in a lower APY.
+The APR will gradually reduce as more ETH is staked and more validators activate.
+The APR you receive may also be lower depending on the staking option you choose—as exchanges will often take a higher fee, resulting in a lower APR.

 Calculating ETH staking rewards